mdabydeen/fusebill-node/README.md

 });
 ```

-To use the `Stripe-Account` header, simply pass an extra options hash:
+To use the `Fusebill-Account` header, simply pass an extra options hash:

 ```js
 // Retrieve the balance for a connected account: